Goodwill Industries of Alberta is an organization based on the triple ‘P’ bottom line of people, profit with purpose and planet.

 Goodwill’s extensive reuse and recycling program includes textiles, shoes, accessories, metal, books, paper, cardboard, toys, electronics (such as cellphones, computers, printers and televisions), toner cartridges, and furniture.

 Cotton T-shirts and towels that were unable to find a home through our retail stores are brought to our Commercial Services division at the Impact Centre.
-Here, our team utlize cutting machines to make cleaning cloths out of them.
-The cleaning cloths are then sold at all of our stores, including retail partners of Hughes Carwash and North Central Co-op.
+Here, our team utilize cutting machines to make cleaning cloths out of them.
+The cleaning cloths are then sold at all of our stores, including retail partners of Hughes Car Wash and North Central Co-op.
 Additional partners purchase cleaning cloths in 20lb boxes for their place of employment from bakeries, to wood working to binderies.

 Below is a snapshot of the Goodwill Industries of Alberta’s reusing and recycling success:

-All stores opened in 2016 and 2017 are equipped with LED, DLC approved lights.
+All retail stores and donation centres opened since 2016 are equipped with LED, DLC approved lights.